liamstevens/gcp-pca-prep/vpc/readme.md

 ## Private Google Access/Private Service Connect/Private Services Access
 These three options within VPC configuration are all similar enough to cause confusion, in both name and purpose, as well as being commonly used.
 ### Private Google Access
-Private Google Access is comparably to VPC endpoints in AWS at a high level, but differs somewhat due to their ability to be transitive across perimeter boundaries (?)
+Private Google Access

 ### Private Service Connect
+Private Service Connect is comparable to VPC endpoints in AWS at a high level, but differs somewhat due to their ability to be transitive across perimeter boundaries - you can use this to expose services within a VPC, connect across VPCs, as well as use it to access and consume Google Cloud API services.
+Additionally, VPC Service Controls can be applied to all of these, as can network firewall rules.

+A great example of PSC is to enforce regionality - resources in one Google region will consume APIs via an endpoint that is located in the same region as them.
 ### Private Services Access

 ## VPC Security Controls (VPC SC)